helm/charts/stable/unifi/README.md

 - `guiService`: Represents the main web UI and is what one would normally point the ingress to.
+- `captivePortalService`: This service is used to allow the captive portal webpage to be accessible.
+It needs to be reachable by the clients connecting to your guest network.
 - `controllerService`: This is needed in order for the unifi devices to talk to the controller and must be otherwise exposed to the network where the unifi devices run.
 If you run this as a `NodePort` (the default setting), make sure